-- Six tastes are identified as sweet, sour, salty, astringent, bitter and pungent.
-Each taste has the power to either balances or aggravates our body-mind constitutions/ Three Doshas, Vata, Pitta and Kapha.
+- six tastes are identified as sweet, sour, salty, astringent, bitter and pungent.
+Each taste has the power to either balance or aggravates our body-mind constitutions/ Three Doshas, Vata, Pitta and Kapha.

 2. Each taste has different properties, and they can be used as a medicine if used with an understanding of the individual constitution and imbalance (prakruti/vikruti).

 3. As the Ayurvedic principle of healing is applied according to which “like increase like” and “opposite decreases each other”, we can understand how the various tastes affect each “dosha” and therefore the body and mind.

 4. Health and longevity can be achieved by knowing and properly dealing the characteristics of the six tastes and the current state of the body

 Food is the basis of human existence.
 Mother Nature has prepared the food for us before we are born, such as vegetables, leafy vegetables, fruits, legumes, nuts…etc